photostructure/exiftool-vendored.js/README.md

 - If you're installing on a minimal Linux distribution, you may need to install `perl`.
 On Alpine, run `apk add perl`.

+- Node.js's `-slim` docker images don't include a working `perl` build.
+Use the non-slim image instead.
+[See the issue report for details.](https://github.com/photostructure/exiftool-vendored.js/issues/168)

 ## Upgrading

 See the